IM-META: Influence Maximization Using Node Metadata in Networks With Unknown Topology: Experimental Evaluation

 \subsubsection{Effectiveness of Each Component (RQ2)}

-In order to discover what role each component plays in the success of the proposed \textsf{IM-META} method, we compare the performance of the original \textsf{IM-META} with its four variants. \begin{itemize} \item \textsf{IM-META(LR)} and \textsf{IM-META(GCN)}: For network inference, the Siamese neural network model is replaced by either logistic regression (LR) or a graph convolutional network (GCN) \cite{gcn}. \item \textsf{IM-META(Katz)} and \textsf{IM-META(degree)}: For query node selection, the topology-aware ranking strategy is replaced by the ranking based on two centrality measures including the Katz centrality and the degree centrality. \end{itemize}
+In order to discover what role each component plays in the success of the proposed \textsf{IM-META} method, we compare the performance of the original \textsf{IM-META} with its four variants. \begin{itemize} \item \textsf{IM-META(LR)}, \textsf{IM-META(GCN)}, and \textsf{IM-META(Transformer)}: For network inference, the Siamese neural network model is replaced by either logistic regression (LR), a graph convolutional network (GCN) \cite{gcn}, or a graph transformer block (Transformer) \cite{graphtransformer}.
+Specifically, for \textsf{IM-META(LR)}, we concatenate the two node feature vectors ${\bf x}_u$ and ${\bf x}_v$ and adopt a simple MLP architecture in the hidden layer of size 512.
+For \textsf{IM-META(GCN)} and \textsf{IM-META(Transformer)}, we employ a single GCN layer and a graph transfomer block to train on a graph constructed from the explored subgraph $G_t$ and all other unexplored nodes, respectively. \item \textsf{IM-META(Katz)} and \textsf{IM-META(degree)}: For query node selection, the topology-aware ranking strategy is replaced by the ranking based on two centrality measures including the Katz centrality and the degree centrality.
+Precisely, we compute the two centrality measures of all nodes in $\mathcal{V}_t$ using the inferred topology in $G^{(t)}_\text{gen-prun}$.
+Then, all nodes are ranked in descending order of the centrality measure.
+The node with the highest rank is finally chosen as the queried node in each query step. \end{itemize}

 The performance of \textsf{IM-META} and its above-mentioned variants is summarized in Table \ref{tab:abb}, in which we only show the results for the CS dataset when $k=5$ and the IC model is employed since the results for other datasets exhibit similar trends.
 Our findings are as follows. \begin{itemize} \item The original \textsf{IM-META} method always exhibits substantial gains over its variants, which demonstrates that each of our network inference and query node selection modules plays a crucial role in IM.